 To help ward off customer churn, the customer experience must be led by the C-Suite and maintained by everyone in the company.
 That’s because everyone ultimately impacts the customer’s journey – directly or indirectly.

-5. Show appreciation for employees who go the extra mile for customers.
+Show appreciation for employees who go the extra mile for customers

-I think we’ve all had experiences where happy and engaged employees have greatly impacted our experience with a particular brand.
-One that comes to mind for me are the employees working at Southwest Airlines.
+We’ve all had experiences where happy and engaged employees have greatly impacted our experience with a particular brand.
+One that comes to mind is the employees at Southwest Airlines.

 What motivates these employees to embrace a customer service excellence mindset?
-Recognition, empowerment, and a reward structure that gives employees a true voice in the company.
+Recognition, empowerment, and a reward structure give employees a true voice in the company.

 We recommend that you frequently recognize and reward – both publicly and privately – those employees who continually embody your company’s commitment to the customer experience.
 Not only will this drive the behaviors across all teams – customers are sure to be positively impacted as well.